tuningfolk/todoInGo/README.md

+Your Go code calls Query(...)
+Delegates the call to the registered driver.
+The driver serializes the SQL string and parameters into the wire protocol(e.g., MySQL client-server binary protocol)

 ### Driver
 Piece of software(go package) that knows how to:
 - establish a network/local connection to a specific type of database